Thor Broadcast Logo

 • Simple to install - no adjustment

-• Interference free link through noisy environments, the optical signal is unaffected by electical noise.
+• Interference-free link through noisy environments; the optical signal is unaffected by electrical noise.

-• Electrical isolation between antenna and recever protects against lightning strikes and electrical surge
+• Electrical isolation between antenna and receiver protects against lightning strikes and electrical surge

 • Selectable GPS antenna powering voltage